gabisurita/gabisurita.github.io/content/testing-swagger-spec.rst

     source venv/bin/activate
     pip install -r requirements.txt

-So lets start!
+So let's start!
 Imagine we have Pyramid App on `app.py` as follows:

 Pyramid Server Example